merivale/victor/README.md

 | `Other`     | `"is"`  |
 | *otherwise* | `"are"` |

-The boolean argument this pivot takes indicates whether or not the condition as a whole is *ongoing*; when set to true, this introduces the participle form `"being"` immediately after the finite form as determined by the object.
+The boolean argument this verbality takes indicates whether or not the condition as a whole is *ongoing*; when set to true, this introduces the participle form `"being"` immediately after the finite form as determined by the object.
 It underlies the difference between, for example, `"He is silly"` and `"He is being silly"`.
 (The adjective `"silly"`, in these examples, comes from the status variable.)

-If there is an English condition comprising nothing other than the `Be` verbality (i.e. a pivot with no status, and an empty list of balances), then it is the condition of existence; as in the standard translation of Descartes' famous claim, `"I think, therefore I am"`.
+If there is an English condition comprising nothing other than the `Be` verbality (i.e. a pivot with no status, followed by an empty list of balances), then it is the condition of existence; as in the standard translation of Descartes' famous claim, `"I think, therefore I am"`.
 For what it's worth, I myself find it hard to interpret sentences like `"I am"` or `"They are"` as encoding existential claims.
 Such semi-sentences seem to me to demand the response, *are what?* And so I am tempted to say that there is no English condition comprising the `Be` verbality on its own, and that the proper translation of Descartes is `"... therefore I exist"`.
 But my intuition is not shared by all English speakers, and I needn't insist on the point.

 At any rate, there are certainly plenty of English conditions made up of the `Be` verbality together with a status.
 When the status is `Absolute` (i.e. a property), the condition is that of having that property: